jelix/jelix/README.md

 ==================================

 **WARNING**: many changes occurs in the master branch, because of a "namespacification" which is not finished yet.
-So API may change or may be broken (even if we try to no do it) **Don't use it for production for the moment**!
+So API may change or may be broken.
+**Don't use it for production for the moment**!
 However if you want to migrate an existing application to this unstable Jelix version ( **just for tests**! ), read the file [UPGRADE-TO-2.0.md].